-The operation of removing an element from a sorted singly linked linear list in the recursive version consist just of locating an element in the list, which stores a given value, and removing it from the list.
+The recursive version of the operation of removing an element from a sorted singly linked linear list consist just of locating an element storing the given value in the list, and removing it.
 The course of the operation is always the same, regardless of where the element is in the list.
-Let's remind, that if there is more then one element in the list that has the given value, then removing the one that is found as the first satisfies the assumption for the operation.
-The next slide contains the definition of recursive function that implements the operation of removing a single element from the list.
+Let's remind, that if there is more then one element in the list that has the given value, then removing the one that is found as the first satisfies the assumptions for the operation.
+The next slide contains the definition of a recursive function that implements the operation of removing a single element from the list.
 Its source code is so short that it doesn't require partitioning into separate subroutines.

-Operation of Removing an Element From the List The delete\node() Function
+Operation of Removing an Element From the List The delete_node() Function